phunware/maas-dataex-ios-sdk/README.md

 ## Bluetooth Permissions

 Beginning in iOS 13, applications that use the devices bluetooth features need to declare the NSBluetoothAlwaysUsageDescription key in their info.plists.
-The Phunware DataEx SDK has a dependency on the Phunware Core SDK and the Core SDK needs access to bluetooth to report on bluetooth status.
+The Phunware Data SDK has a dependency on the Phunware Core SDK and the Core SDK needs access to bluetooth to report on bluetooth status.
 Thus, your application will need to include the NSBluetoothAlwaysUsageDescription if it isn't already.

 ## ****Tease your users****

-In order for your users to claim any accrued digital assets and receive the full benefit of participating in the Data Exchange, they will have to install the PhunWallet mobile app.
-Publishers who successfully get their users to generate a Wallet in the PhunWallet mobile app will earn PhunCoin and/or Phun token for each unique user.
+In order for your users to claim any accrued digital assets and receive the full benefit of participating in the PhunCoin ecosystem, they will have to install the PhunWallet mobile app.
+Publishers who successfully get their users to generate a Wallet in the PhunWallet mobile app will earn PhunCoin for each unique user.

 We provide you a colorful platform specific widget that you can display anywhere in your app to call attention to installing the PhunWallet mobile app.
-The following instructions have code examples in the DataEx Sample project.

 1. Add a view to a storyboard or .xib file.